neontomo/hacker-tools/README.md

 ## contributing

-please refer to the [contributing.md](contributing.md) file for more information on how to contribute.
+please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute.

 ## macos

 ### files and data

-- **[homebrew](https://brew.sh/)** is a package manager for macos. it allows you to install software packages from the command line.
+- **[Homebrew](https://brew.sh/)** is a package manager. it allows you to install, manage and update software packages from the command line instead of using the app store or downloading and installing them manually.

 ### malware removal and security